Chapter 12: oving Forward

 “Better.”

-“This could have promise,” Ital noted.
+“This could have promise,” Ital said.

 “I did not see that coming.
 Yes, that might have merit.
 Are there other such stories of your god’s power?”

-Jonathan spent the next two hours sharing more stories about J’shua Ha Mashiach, and his father, the God of Truth.
+Jonathan spent the next two hours sharing more stories about J’shua Ha Mashiach and his father, the God of Truth.

 The silver merchant emptied his mug of chai.
 “Thank you, Jonathan.
 I have enjoyed this immensely.”